Niantic launches Pokémon Go’s competitive battling league

 How Pokémon Go Battle League works

 Go Battle League has a seasonal structure.
-As it launches today, it is entering a preseason period.
+As it launches today, it is entering a preseason phase.
 But this testing period will still enable players to rank up and earn rewards by competing.

-The preseason will also give trainers a chance to get some experience with Go Battle’s rotating sub-leagues.
+The preseason will also give players a chance to get some experience with Go Battle’s rotating subleagues.
 These include Great League, Ultra League, and Master League.
 Each of these sub-leagues will introduce slightly different formats.
-And the idea is to prevent any one style of play from dominating the ladder.
+And the idea is to prevent any one style of play from dominating the competitive ladder.

 “Only one league will be available at a time, and they will all rotate throughout a season,” reads a Niantic blog post.
 “This means that in order to be the best, you need to be able to win in all three formats.”